haoychen3/PIH/README.md

 ### Model Training
 1. Training one model using one secret-cover image pair, run:

 ``python train_model.py``

-3. Training 200 models using 200 secret-cover image pairs, run: python train_multiple_models.py
+2. Training 200 models using 200 secret-cover image pairs, run:

+``python train_multiple_models.py``

-4. The trained models will be saved in "./TrainedModels" directory.
+3. The trained models will be saved in ``./TrainedModels`` directory.

 ### Model Evaluation
 1. An example of trained model is already in "./test-model" directory.